 Essentially, the primary reason that it could be a while before cannabis is legalised in the UK is that the Conservatives are extremely unlikely to make it a priority.
 As long as they are in Government, they will continue to resist even appeals for medicinal use related to individual cases.
 And while other political parties support legalisation with various levels of enthusiasm, they are unlikely to have the power to affect change anytime soon.
 The next largest party in the UK, Labour, doesn't officially support decriminalisation either.
 Despite much of the scientific evidence and research such as the Adam Smith Institute report demonstrating that legalisation is the best way to go, many politicians are likely to continue to be resistant to the idea of reform.
 Some people felt that progress was being made a few years ago but that it has now stalled and it could still be a while before cannabis is made legal in any way.

 Currently, one component of the Cannabis plant is legal in the UK as a food supplement.
-That is Cannabidol ( CBD) which is available in the oil form to be consumed as a vaping oil and sublingual drops which can be put under the tongue to be consumed.
+That is Cannabidol (CBD) which is available in the oil form to be consumed as a vaping oil and sublingual oil which can be put under the tongue to be consumed.